manwar/perlweeklychallenge-club/challenge-165/james-smith/README.md

 [< Previous 164](https://github.com/drbaggy/perlweeklychallenge-club/tree/master/challenge-164/james-smith) |
 [Next 166 >](https://github.com/drbaggy/perlweeklychallenge-club/tree/master/challenge-166/james-smith)

-# The Weekly Challenge 165
+# The Weekly Challenge 165 - spots in front of my eyes.

 You can find more information about this weeks, and previous weeks challenges at: